ameyanjarlekar/ameyanjarlekar.github.io/_pages/about.md

 # About Me
-* I am a second-year PhD student in the Department of Electrical and Computer Engineering at UIUC advised by R Srikant and Rasoul Etesami.
+* I am a second-year PhD student in the Department of Electrical and Computer Engineering at UIUC advised by [R Srikant](https://sites.google.com/a/illinois.edu/srikant/home) and [Rasoul Etesami](http://etesami.ise.illinois.edu/).
 Before that, I was working as a Quantitative Researcher in the High-Frequency Equities team at Quadeye Securities.
-I have completed my B.Tech (with honors) in the [Electrical Department](https://www.ee.iitb.ac.in/web) at [Indian Institute of Technology, Bombay](http://iitb.ac.in/) with a minor in Computer Science and Engineering.
+I have completed my B.Tech (with honors) in the Electrical Engineering Department at Indian Institute of Technology, Bombay with a minor in Computer Science and Engineering.
 * My research interests lie in the intersection of privacy-preserving machine learning and game theory.
 In particular, I am interested in understanding the impact of privacy-preserving techniques on the performance of machine learning models.
 Moreover, I am also interested in understanding the theoretical interpretations of machine learning models.
 Before my PhD, I had worked in compressed sensing and radar signal processing.
-Along with that, the fields of deep learning and reinforcement learning also interest me.

 # Updates
 * <b>August, 2022:</b> Started working as a PhD student at the University of Illinois at Urbana Champaign